MickB74/ESGREPORTAIAGENT/README.md

     ```

 2.  **Workflow**:
-    - **Search**: Enter a company name in Tab 1.
+    - **Search**: Select a company or enter a direct URL to scan for ESG reports
-    - **Verify**: Check individual reports or "Save All".
+    - **Save**: Click "Save All Reports" or save individual reports with custom labels
-    - **Manage**: Go to "User Saved Links" to curate your collection or "Data Manager" to add new companies.
+    - **Manage**: View and edit your saved links in the "User Saved Links" tab
+    - **Export**: Download all content as a ZIP bundle for NotebookLM or other analysis tools

 ## 📁 Project Structure

-- `app.py`: The main Streamlit application.
+- `app.py`: Main Streamlit application with 4 tabs (Introduction, Search, Saved Links, Data Manager)
-- `mongo_handler.py`: Handles all MongoDB Atlas interactions (CRUD for links and companies).
+- `mongo_handler.py`: MongoDB Atlas integration for links and companies
+- `scripts/search_handler.py`: ESG website discovery and PDF extraction logic
-- `SP500ESGWebsites.csv`: Backup/Migration source for company data.
+- `SP500ESGWebsites.csv`: Backup/migration source for company data
-- `requirements.txt`: Python dependencies.

-## 📦 Dependencies
+## 📦 Key Dependencies

-- **Streamlit**: For the interactive web interface.
+- **Streamlit**: Interactive web interface
+- **MongoDB (pymongo)**: Cloud database for persistent storage
-- **Pandas**: For robust data manipulation and CSV handling.
+- **Pandas**: Data manipulation and CSV handling
-- **DuckDuckGo Search**: For anonymous, real-time web searching.
-- **BeautifulSoup4**: For parsing HTML and extracting context.
+- **BeautifulSoup4**: HTML parsing and link extraction
+- **Requests**: HTTP requests for content fetching

 ---
-*Built with ❤️ for easier ESG research.*
+*Streamlined ESG research for data-driven insights.*